paralab/treu-web/index.md

 ## REU Site: Trust and Reproducibility of Intelligent Computation

 **Applications are now welcome** from undergraduate students at all levels (US Citizens, Permanent Residents) to be selected for a 10-week NSF Research Experience for Undergraduates Traineeship held from June 1st till August 10th, 2023.
 The traineeship will be offered at the campus of the University of Utah, in the Kahlert School of Computing, located near the majestic Wasatch Mountain ranges.
-The application deadline is April 15, 2023!
+The application deadline is April 15, 2023, and *we expect to fund only about 10 REUs*.

 APPLY [**HERE**:](https://etap.nsf.gov/award/1125/opportunity/1354)